 I love this post by The Pragmatic Parent on Mommy Burnout and ways to address it.

 If you feel you need professional help, seek it.
 And if you think you don’t have time to go and visit someone in an office setting, there are tons of online counseling services now too.
 My counselor was a big advocate of the app “Headspace” for guided meditations.
 I really like it a lot and found it very helpful and soothing.
+Also, if the app isn’t for you, this is the voice of Headspace’s book on meditation.

 4: Physical Appearance: